How does this company make money?

 What does this company depend on?

-Active pharmaceutical ingredients sourced from European and Indian suppliers through Shanghai port, NMPA manufacturing licenses for each therapeutic production line, hospital procurement contracts under China's national volume-based purchasing program, cleanroom facilities certified for sterile injectable production, and clinical trial partnerships with Chinese hospitals for regulatory submissions.
+The company cannot operate without active pharmaceutical ingredients shipped from European and Indian suppliers through Shanghai port.
+It also depends on NMPA manufacturing licences for each production line at its Lianyungang facilities, hospital procurement contracts under China's national volume-based purchasing program, cleanroom facilities certified for sterile injectable production, and clinical trial partnerships with Chinese hospitals that supply the patient data required for regulatory submissions.

 Who depends on this company?